Guidance for the clinically extremely vulnerable (the shielding group)

 If you’re concerned about your health and safety in the workplace, you should speak with your employer in the first instance.
 If you can’t find a resolution, you should contact your trade union, Health and Safety Executive or get advice from ACAS.

 Evidence has shown there is a very low risk of children becoming seriously ill from COVID-19, even if they have an existing health condition.
 Most children who were originally identified as clinically extremely vulnerable have been removed from the shielded patient list, and no longer need to follow the advice for this group.
-If you’re unsure if you’re child still falls into this category, speak to your GP or hospital clinician.
+But if your child is still considered to be clinically extremely vulnerable and their school is open, you should consider the guidance for CEV children for where you live and discuss with their hospital clinician whether they should be going into school.
+If you’re unsure if your child still falls into the CEV category, speak to your GP or hospital clinician.

-If you need extra support, you can register for support on the government website.
+If you don’t have someone you can rely on to go shopping for you, you can register for support on the government website.
 This can help you: